aasr-cdev/RunUO_vCE/README.md

 An Ultima Online™ Server Emulator: Community Edition

 ## Project Information
-> This repository aims to add uniformity within the source code and directory structure between all major releases of the RunUO Ultima Online™ Server Emulator as well as any relevant forks of the project which may be popular.
+> This repository aims to add uniformity within the source code and directory structure between all major releases of the RunUO Ultima Online™ Server Emulator as well as any relevant forks of the project which may become popular.

+## Why Waste Our Time?
+> This project hit a lot of nerves with people; stating that it was a waste of time and nobody would benefit from it.
+The truth is that you will not find a better cross-referencing platform from which you can clearly see the evolution of code changes between the Ultima Online™ Server Emulator releases.
+What this does is ultimately make converting source code and third-party scripts from one emulation server version to another a lot less tedious and time consuming of a job than it had previously been.

 ## Currently Completed
 1. RunUO_v1.x